AaltoFablab/aaltofablab-site/_machines/epilog-legend-36ext.md

 [Reservations from here](https://takeout.aalto.fi/606026)
 {% raw %} <iframe src="https://takeout.aalto.fi/embed/606026" width="100%" height="380"></iframe> {% endraw %}

+*All laser power and speed settings can be found on the DESKTOP in the file: LASER_CUT_SETTINGS.txt* Cutting / Vector: Line width or stroke thickness less than 0.01 mm.
+Engraving / Raster: Anything thicker than the above mentioned stroke thickness will automatically be engraved.
+Make sure that infilled shapes don't have a stroke.

 File settings:
-Use RGB color profile (e.g. Red is (255,0,0), Black is (255,255,255)) for your documents if you want to use multiple settings for vector lines or rasters, these settings are found in the Color Mapping tab in the laser cutter (driver) settings.
+Use RGB color profile for your docuemnts (e.g. Red is (255,0,0), Black is (0,0,0)).
+If you want to use multiple settings for vector lines or rasters, these settings are found in the Color Mapping tab in the laser cutter (driver) settings.

-*All laser power and speed settings can be found on the DESKTOP in the file: LASER_CUT_SETTINGS.txt* Cutting / Vector: Line width or stroke thickness less than 0.01 mm.
-Engraving / Raster: Anything thicker than the above mentioned stroke thickness.

 It's possible to engrave to different depths depending on a combination of speed, power and multiple passes.
-This can be done to artistic effect, but if you're looking to create 3-dimensional structures look into CNC.
+This can be done to artistic effect, but if you're looking to create 3-dimensional structures look into CNC milling.